You’re probably wondering what makes good design and how you can create visual materials that stand out.

 4. Space

-You’ll often hear people refer to space as white space or negative space in graphic design, which can be defined as the space between or around objects, known as positive space.
+You’ll often hear people refer to space as white space or negative space, which can be defined as the space between or around objects.

 5. Symmetry

-According to science symmetry is one of those things that us, humans, find extremely pleasing, and this happens because we love familiarity and when we see something that has symmetry in it, it’s easy for us to recognize it.
+Symmetry is one of those things that us, humans, find extremely pleasing.
+According to science, this happens because we love familiarity and when we see something that has symmetry in it, it’s easy for us to recognize it.
 It’s also one of the shortcuts we use to make sense of the world around us.

 There are plenty of brands, such as Starbucks, Target, or Chanel, that use symmetry in their logos, and not only in their designs.